radanalyticsio/oshinko-cli/rest/HACKING.md

     value: radanalyticsio/oshinko-rest:v0.2.6
     value: radanalyticsio/oshinko-webui:v0.2.6

-If you are using `oshinko-deploy.sh`, you can specify the new `release_templates/server-ui-template.yaml` as the value for the `-t` option as described below.
+The new template will be written to `tools/release_templates/` If you are using `oshinko-deploy.sh`, you can specify the new template as the value for the `-t` option as described below.

 ### Checking the default spark image for oshinko-rest and oshinko-web